Delta Air Transport: History

-Delta Air Transport was founded in 1966, by Frans Van den Bergh, as a provider for air taxi and charter flight services with an initial fleet of three Cessna aircraft (one each of the types Skymaster, 210 and 206).
-DAT's first scheduled flight from Antwerp to Amsterdam on behalf of KLM took place on 19 September 1967; for that purpose two Beechcraft Queen Air feederliners had been acquired (some sources erroneously mention three of the type).
+Delta Air Transport was founded in June 1966, by Frans Van den Bergh, to perform air taxi and charter flight services with an initial fleet of three Cessna aircraft (one each of the types Skymaster, 210 and 206).
+Flight operations started in the following year.
+These were followed by first scheduled flight from Antwerp to Amsterdam on behalf of KLM on September 19, 1967; for that purpose two Beechcraft Queen Air feederliners were acquired (some sources erroneously mention three of the type).